-Acute Assessment Unit: inpatient fall with harm (fracture neck of femur); Make it Safe review and investigation undertaken.

-Emergency Department (ED): delay in diagnosis and treatment.
+Location Incident Learning from Make it Safe Rapid Reviews Acute Assessment Unit Inpatient fall with harm (fracture neck of femur) The initial review identified that falls documentation was completed but improvement could be made to update enhanced observation risk assessments (communicated via safety brief) and the clear documentation of date and time of events.
+Emergency Department (ED) Delay in diagnosis and treatment.
 Self-presented to ED with chest pain at 20.05hrs, seen and treated at 06.54hrs the following morning.
-Transferred to Ysbyty Glan Clwyd (YGC) for Percutaneous Coronary Intervention (PCI).
-Make it Safe Review undertaken, investigation commenced.

-Emergency Department: delay in diagnosis and treatment.
+Transferred to YGC for PCI.
+Learning includes the Nurse in Charge to be informed of any patients with active chest pain, with suggestive cardiac features and need for repeat diagnostics, and an appropriate space found within the department - to be communicated via the safety brief.
+Emergency Department Delay in diagnosis and treatment.
 Self-presented to ED following a road traffic accident.
 Delay in identifying the full extent of trauma injuries and no trauma call.
 Transferred to Stoke where the patient died.
-Make it Safe review undertaken and investigation commenced.

-Fleming Ward: inpatient fall with harm (fracture neck of femur).
-Make it Safe Review undertaken, investigation commenced.

-Pharmacy (near miss incident): due to a change in Welsh Government contracts and purchasing it was noticed that two medications were in similar packaging with the potential for products to be mixed up.
-Alert circulated, escalated to the Medication Safety Officer network and procurement.
+Learning includes the timely activation of the trauma team - display of activation criteria in triage and resuscitation areas of ED.
+Trauma images to be sent to Stoke (not Walton) and staff training on assessment of trauma patients and when to activate trauma call.
+Fleming Ward Inpatient fall with harm (fracture neck of femur) Learning includes to ensure the appropriate risk assessments are completed and updated consistently, and to check brakes on commodes when in use.
+Fall 'grab bags' have been implemented and contain all post fall documentation.
+Pharmacy (near miss incident): Due to a change in Welsh Government contracts and purchasing it was noticed that two medications were in similar packaging with the potential for products to be mixed up.
+A safety alert was circulated, and issue escalated to the Medication Safety Officer network and procurement.
 Another product has been put on contract.

-Surgical Assessment Unit: patient admitted with testicular pain; diagnosed as Epididyorchitis and discharged with antibiotics and a plan for outpatient ultrasound.
+Surgical Assessment Unit Patient admitted with testicular pain; diagnosed as Epididyorchitis and discharged with antibiotics and a plan for outpatient ultrasound.
 No arrangements were made for the ultrasound (awaiting electronic discharge letter to be written).
 Readmitted 9 days later and underwent an orchidectomy for ischaemic teste.
-Make it Safe undertaken and investigation commenced.

-Urology: delayed diagnosis and treatment.
+The investigation identified that all appropriate care had been given but highlighted that discharge documentation must be completed on the day of discharge - all doctors will be reminded of this and an audit will be put in place to monitor progress.
+Urology Delayed diagnosis and treatment.
 Treated as urinary retention, unresolved for 2 months.
-Further investigations found large ovarian mass and metastatic disease.
-Make it Safe Review undertaken.
+Further investigations found large ovarian mass and metastatic disease The appropriate patient pathway must be followed e.g. male or female/gynaecological.
+A senior check of referrals should be done before treatment.
+Greater awareness of gynaecological red flags will be raised with staff.
+It was noted that an increasing number of patients are presenting to ED with late presentation cancers that pre-COVID would have been picked up by GPs at an earlier stage.